Gutalax

 Gutalax is a Czech goregrind band formed in 2009.

-Gutalax was formed in the spring of 2009 by members Průduch, Pouřík, Kebab and Maty.
-The band's name is based on the laxative Guttalax.
-By September of the same year, seven tracks were recorded for the debut album, which was released as a split album with the Italian band Cannibe.
-Their debut studio album, Shit Beast, was recorded in January 2011 and released on the Czech label Bizarre Leprous Production.
-In early 2014, the band recorded their second album Shit Happens, which was then released in 2015 on the German label Rotten Roll Rex.
-In 2021, they released their third album, The Shitpendables, again via Rotten Roll Rex.
+Průduch, Pouřík, Kebab, and Maty formed Gutalax in the spring of 2009.
+The band is named after the laxative Guttalax.
+By September of the same year, seven tracks were recorded for their debut split album with Italian band Cannibe.
+Their debut studio album, Shit Beast, was recorded in January 2011 and released on Czech label Bizarre Leprous Production.
+In early 2014, the band recorded their second album, Shit Happens, released in 2015 on German label Rotten Roll Rex.
+In 2021, they released their third album, The Shitpendables, via Rotten Roll Rex.

-The band describes their musical style as "gore 'n' roll," consisting of a mix of goregrind and pornogrind with a dose of humor.
-Their songs generally deal with feces and sex.
+The band describes their style as "gore 'n' roll," a humorous mix of goregrind, groove metal and pornogrind.
+Their songs deal with feces and sex.